ntoll/ntoll.github.io/article/scottish-island/index.md

 Ultimately, it doesn't really matter how you occupy yourself on the island.
 As my father-in-law commented, "only the seagulls are here to complain, so don't worry".
-I'd add that seagulls always sound as if they're complaining so are very easy to ignore!
+I'd add that seagulls always sound as if they're complaining, so it becomes very easy to ignore them!

 <figure>
 <img src="/images/island_beach.jpg" alt="The beach" title="The beach"/>